Tuition and Fees for New Programs

 New Non-Refundable Acceptance Deposits

 A program typically needs to provide a rationale for charging a non-refundable acceptance deposit.
 For a new program, if a deposit is required, the recommendation is normally included as part of the Board docket provided for the approval of the new tuition.
 For an existing program, if a non-refundable acceptance deposit is to be introduced, the Faculty or School must conduct a student consultation with the support of the Office of the Vice-President, Students.
 A memo to the President should be prepared by the proponent, requesting approval of the non-refundable acceptance deposit citing the rationale for collecting the deposit.
 If approved by the President, the memo is submitted to the Board of Governors for their information.
 The program is responsible for collecting the non-refundable acceptance deposit; at this time, the student information system is not equipped to assess graduate program non-refundable acceptance deposits.
-For graduate programs, please contact the Faculty of Graduate and Postdoctoral Studies to determine if their application system can assist with collecting the non-refundable acceptance deposit.
+For graduate programs on the Vancouver campus, please contact the Faculty of Graduate and Postdoctoral Studies to determine if their application system can assist with collecting the non-refundable acceptance deposit.
 The Faculty or School must prepare the student consultation materials and the memo for the President.
-SFS will assist the Faculty or School in finalizing the fees section and will coordinate the submission of the President’s memo and the Board docket.
+The SFM will assist the Faculty or School in finalizing the fees section and will coordinate the submission of the President’s memo and the Board docket.

 There are no specified maximum or minimum deposit amounts.
 The amount of the deposit depends on the rationale for charging a deposit and should be similar to the deposits established for similar UBC programs or of peer institutions.
 The proponent should keep in mind that while payment of a deposit is indicative of a student’s commitment, very large deposits may deter some qualified students from accepting an offer of admission altogether.
 The timing and amount of a deposit can create some issues.
 For example, if a student applies to several institutions, it is in the student’s interest to have all offers before being required to make a financial commitment.
-Small deposits may have little effect on a student’s “hedging” behaviour; multiple offers may be held or the student may not make the final decision to attend until a very late date.
+Small deposits may have little effect on a student’s “hedging” behaviour; multiple offers may be held or the student may not make the final decision to attend until a very late date3.

 The deposit amount can be adjusted, upon request.
 The request for change should follow the process for establishing a deposit for a first time.